Learning for Life

-Learning for Life (LFL) is a United States school and work-site based youth program that is an affiliate of the Boy Scouts of America.
+Learning for Life (LFL) corporation's mission is to develop and deliver engaging, research based academic, character, leadership and career focused programs aligned to state and national standards that guide and enable all students to achieve their full potential.
+LFL provides United States school and work-site based youth programs and is an affiliate of Scouting America.
 It utilizes programs designed for schools and community-based organizations that are designed to prepare youth for the complexities of contemporary society and to enhance their self-confidence, motivation, and self-esteem, and for careers.

 Learning for Life is not considered a traditional scouting program; it does not use the Scout Promise, Scout Law, uniforms or insignia of traditional Scouting.
 All Learning for Life programs are open to youth and adults without restriction based on gender, residence, religion, sexual orientation, or other considerations, other than minimum age requirements.
 Exploring posts require background checks for adults over 18 years old as a condition of membership.

 Programs

 School based programs

 Learning for Life is a series of school-based programs for use by schools and educational organizations in the areas of character education, life skills, building self-esteem, and developing ethical decision-making skills.

 The participant program categories, each with its own Learning for Life curriculum developed by the national office, consists of programs covering pre-kindergarten through Grade 12: